akndesign/Front-End-Challenge/README.md

 ![Shopify Challenge Design](https://i.imgur.com/X3RiKYT.png)

-_The initial, simple design created in Sketch, lookin' pretty similar to the final outcome.
+_The initial, simple design created in Sketch, looking pretty similar to the final outcome.
 Note the chatbot image (Rosamund Pike as Marie Curie in 'Radioactive') and the selection of text engine have yet to be implemented_.

 ## Overview